memgraph/docs/docs/reference-guide/graph-algorithms.md

 RETURN exp(total_weight);
 ```

-Lastly, if user wants to filter out the nodes and prevent expansions on some
+Lastly, if a user wants to filter out the nodes and prevent expansions on some
-paths, it can be achieved with expression filter that comes after weight expression
+paths, it can be achieved with an expression filter that comes after weight expression
 and optional hop number restriction.
 Following is an example in which
 expansion is allowed only over edges whose `z` property is greater than `15`: